 The Board meets regularly to review the activities and financial results of the Corporation and as necessary to review and consider significant impending actions of the Corporation.
-The Board met formally five times during 2020.
-The attendance record of each director for all Board and committee meetings held during the financial year ended December 31, 2020 is set out in the director nominee information table above.
+The Board met formally nine (9) times in 2021.
+The attendance record of each director for all Board and committee meetings held during the financial year ended December 31, 2021 is set out in the director nominee information table above.

-Under the Corporation's Corporate Governance Framework, the Board is required to meet separately at each of its meetings without any non-director members of management present.
-Likewise, each committee is required to meet separately without any non-director management present at each meeting of the Committee.
-The Corporation's independent directors also meet separately at each of the Board's meetings without any non-independent directors or members of Management present.
+As required under the Corporation's corporate governance guidelines, the Board meets separately at each of its meetings without any non-director members of management present.
+Likewise, each committee meets separately without any non-director management present at each meeting of the committee.
+The Corporation's independent directors also meet separately at each of the Board's meetings without any non-independent directors or members of management present.
 The Chair of the Board leads such sessions.
 If the Chair is not present at such session, one of the other independent directors is chosen by the directors present at the session to preside as chair.